projectriff/riff/rfc/rfc-0014-source-code-upload.md

 ## Problem
 The way we currently handle local source is less than ideal in a few ways:
-1. Images built from local source cannot get rebased or rebuilt based on buildpack updates, and are therefore susceptible to more security vulnerability
+1. Images built from local source will not get autmatically rebased or rebuilt based on stack or buildpack updates, and are therefore susceptible to more security vulnerability
 1. Because build from source uses `pack`, it requires users to have a docker daemon
 1. It requires users to wait for large builder images to pull